-Akshaya Tritiya 2017: Why Is the Festival Celebrated?
+Akshaya Tritiya: Why and How Is the Festival Celebrated?

 Significance of Akshaya Tritiya

 This festival, which is also known as Akha Teej, heralds the beginning of Treta Yug—the Golden Age.
 This day is marked by various events and legends, all with a common underlying message of prosperity.

 When his kingdom was suffering from the curse of his forefathers, King Bhagiratha of Kosala performed rigorous penance to seek the blessings of Lord Brahma.
 In return, the creator of the universe, Lord Brahma, asked his daughter, Ganga, to descend from the heavens.